Frequently Asked Questions

 17. Will there be a pre-race Expo?
 Do we have to pick up packets at the Expo?
 Is there race day pickup?

-Our pre-race Expo will take place at the Jackson Convention Complex from 3:00 p.m. to 7:00 p.m. on Thursday, January 9, and 9:00 a.m. to 7:00 p.m. on Friday, January 10.
+Our pre-race Expo will take place at the Jackson Convention Complex from 3:00 p.m. to 7:00 p.m. on Thursday, January 8, and 9:00 a.m. to 9:00 p.m. on Friday, January 9.
 Vendors from around the country will have running gear and accessories and several local vendors will have Blues music-related items.
 Expo packet pickup is strongly encouraged.
 Limited race day packet pickup will begin at 6:00 a.m. for runners whose travel plans prevent them from attending the Expo.
 Advance arrangements are required for race day pickup.
+Runners may send a proxy* for Expo packet pickup. *Proxy must present a signed and notarized waiver from the registered participant at time of pick up.

 A signed and notarized copy of our waiver of liability, along with a copy of your driver's license, is required in order to have someone pick up your packet for you.
-If you are unable to attend the expo and plan to have someone pick up your packet please request this form by e-mail to firstname.lastname@example.org.
+If you are unable to attend the Expo and plan to have someone pick up your packet please request this form by e-mail to email@example.com.
+You may pick up a packet for a friend or family member, however, you must bring a signed and notarized waiver completed by the participant.
+Click here to download a printable waiver.

 19. Will there be music entertainment as part of the event?